 The Myers-Briggs Personality Test and Your Career

-The Myers-Briggs Personality Type Indicator is a personality test that categorizes people into one of 16 personality types.
-With a series of questions, the test determines whether you are gravitate toward Extroversion or Introversion, Sense or Intuition, Thinking or Feeling, and Judging or Perceiving.
+The Myers-Briggs Personality Type Indicator is a personality test that categorizes people into one of 16 different personality types.
+With a lengthy series of questions, the test determines whether you gravitate toward the four primary areas of Extroversion or Introversion, Sense or Intuition, Thinking or Feeling, and Judging or Perceiving.